uriel1998/ddwrt-who-is-connected/README.md

 You will also want to either edit the output file (line 14) or pass it as the first commandline option.

+If you want to use the output in a webpage, uncomment line 96.

+If you want to use a particular SSH configuration file, see the example on line 42

 #Utility

 Aside from a fairly easy monitoring service (you can have this redirect